6.2 The Basic Components of Prehospital Medicine

 Tertiary Care Center

-Tertiary care centers are specialty hospitals who provide care to a specialized group of patients.
-For instance burn centers, pediatric hospitals and neonatal intensive care centers are examples of these centers.
-Most tertiary care centers are housed or affiliated with large academic teaching hospitals.
+Tertiary care centers are specialized hospitals that provide care to specific groups of patients.
+Examples include burn centers, pediatric hospitals, and neonatal intensive care centers.
+Most tertiary care centers are part of, or affiliated with, large academic teaching hospitals.

 Attributions